juanmzaragoza/gcba-project/projects/components/README.md

 * Don't forget tests!!!

+* Execute `ng build components` for build components library, each time you update the library components code

+* Execute `ng generate component --project components` for add new components into library

 ## Code scaffolding

 Run `ng generate component component-name --project components` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project components`.